TLDR:

 A successful multi-cloud strategy depends on systematic management of these challenges.
 Mature governance, visibility, and automation practices help organizations scale securely while maintaining operational discipline.

-Fluence strengthens a multi-cloud strategy by adding decentralized compute capacity that complements major cloud providers.
+Fluence strengthens any multi-cloud strategy by adding decentralized compute capacity that complements major cloud providers.

 It gives enterprises a way to diversify infrastructure, improve resilience, and avoid vendor lock-in while maintaining predictable costs.
 The platform aggregates enterprise-grade compute from Tier 3 and Tier 4 data centers around the world, creating a reliable and globally distributed extension to any cloud architecture.